guptaa06/CV_Creation/cv-creator-llm/README.md

 # 🤖 CV Creator using LLMs

-An AI-powered resume creation and optimization system that uses Large Language Models (LLMs) to generate ATS-friendly, job-tailored CVs.
-Built with **FastAPI**, **Gemma 2B**, and **Llama 3.2 Vision 11B** via Ollama.
+An AI-powered resume creation and optimization system that uses LLMs to generate ATS-friendly, job-tailored CVs.
+This is built with **FastAPI**, **Gemma 2B**, and **Llama 3.2 Vision 11B** via Ollama.

 ## 🎯 Project Overview

-This capstone project demonstrates how modern open-source LLMs can automate and optimize the resume creation process.
+This capstone project demonstrates how modern open-source LLMs can create and optimize the resume creation process.
 The system extracts information from existing resumes, analyzes job descriptions, and generates perfectly tailored CVs with ATS optimization.

 ### Key Features